Toluhunter/Timetable_management/README.md

 # Lincense & Copyright

-The program is under the Apache-2.0 lince.
+The program is under the <a href="https://github.com/Toluhunter/Timetable_management/blob/main/LICENSE">Apache 2.0 license</a>.
 Please Note some third-party frameworks my contain different linceses

 Copyright (c) 2021 Toluhunter and Ninioluwa.
 All rights reserved